 Aside from the warmth and comfort that a cup of tea provides, some tea blends can help your body fight off illness.
 But not just any cup of tea will suffice.

 Drinking fluids is essential in general, but it's especially crucial while you're unwell (as your doctor has undoubtedly told you).
 Fluids keep your throat wet, which helps to relieve throat pain and inflammation.

 Warm liquids, such as tea and broth, are very soothing for an inflamed throat, which is all the more reason to enjoy a cup of tea!
 Aside from hydration, however, some teas have significant health advantages and can help you fight illness.

 While tea will not be able to cure serious illness on its own, it can help relieve symptoms such as a sore throat.
 Antioxidants, which are substances that can help your body fight illnesses like colds and other viruses, are included in many teas.
 Anti-inflammatory teas and herbal mixes can help lessen the pain and swelling associated with colds.

 And, of course, tea isn't complete without a smidgeon of honey.
 Honey is antimicrobial by nature, and it coats the throat and soothes discomfort.
-So, drink a few mugs of warm, calming tea the next time you're feeling under the weather.
+So, drink a few mugs of warm, calming tea the next time you feel under the weather.